varshasharma01/SureTrust_Internship/README.md

 # SureTrust_Internship
-Here are the answers of assignment given in lectures in the internship
+In this repository assignment given in lectures of the internship(SQL & POWERBI) are present with their solutions.